-boils down to an attempt to hold CLF to a higher pleading standard than is required.
+Though Shell devotes a significant portion of its brief to supporting its convoluted and repetitive assertions that CLF alleges "no facts" supporting its claims, Shell's argument essentially boils down to an attempt to hold CLF to a higher pleading standard than is required.
 "Under Federal Rule of Civil Procedure 8(a)(2), a pleading must contain a 'short and plain statement of the claim showing that the pleader is entitled to relief."
 Iqbal, 556 U.S. at 677-78. "[T]he pleading standard Rule 8 announces does not require 'detailed factual allegations,' but it demands more than an unadorned, the-defendant-unlawfully-harmed-me accusation."
 Id. (quoting Twombly, 550 U.S. at 555).
 "Determining whether a complaint states a plausible claim for relief will . . . be a context-specific task that requires the reviewing court to draw on its judicial experience and common sense."
 Iqbal, 556 U.S. at 679.
 "For a claim to withstand a motion to dismiss, it need not show that recovery is probable, but it must show 'more than a sheer possibility' of liability."
-A.G. ex rel.
-Maddox v.
-Elsevier, Inc., 732 F.3d 77, 80 (1st Cir.
-2013) (quoting Iqbal, 556 U.S. at 678).
+Elsevier, 732 F.3d at 80 (quoting Iqbal, 556 U.S. at 678).